bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-15-newsletter.md

   succeeding, or even from failing quickly---preventing immediate retrying and potentially forcing channels to be closed onchain.

-  No replies have been posted as of this writing.
+  No replies have been posted as of this writing. {% assign timestamp="3:10" %}

 ## Releases and release candidates